-Reduce eCommerce Returns with Product Data Management
+5 Ways to Reduce eCommerce Returns with Product Data Management (2025)

 The Role of Accurate Product Descriptions in Reducing eCommerce Returns

 One of the top reasons for eCommerce returns is inaccurate or insufficient product descriptions.
 When a product’s description doesn’t match the customer’s expectations, it often results in a return.
-By providing detailed, clear, and accurate product descriptions, businesses can help customers avoid these mistakes.

 When eCommerce returns happen because a customer didn’t understand the product’s features, it’s usually due to a lack of information in the product listing.
-Ensuring that all details—such as size, material, and usage—are explicitly outlined can prevent eCommerce returns and reduce confusion.

-And when we say organically, nothing comes closer to the heart of the matter than data.
 Is there a way to leverage product data to reduce returns and win over happier, more loyal customers?
 Read on to find out:

 To provide a seamless online shopping experience and support customers in making informed decisions, retailers rely on manufacturers and distributors to provide accurate and comprehensive information.
-This information may include specifications, images, and user manuals.

 Companies can greatly enhance product information accuracy and completeness by establishing strong data cooperation with suppliers and sourcing high-quality data deeper into the supply chain.
-That said, according to a study by ANACONDA, data teams spend as much as 45% of their time in onboarding and enriching data.

 This is where automation can be a gamechanger.
 Leveraging automated product onboarding, such as a product information management (PIM) system with an onboarding portal or a product data syndication portal, can be a vital link between manufacturers and retailers to ensure the quality of product data.